juliangav/www.julian.is/site/content/articles/2022-04-22-platform-design.md

 Balanced growth between the two sides of a platform leads to a **positive network effect** where the value created leads to exponential growth.
 If unchecked growth takes place or if too many unwanted users join a platform (e.g., spammers), a platform may see the results of **negative network effects**.

-One of the bigger mistakes I’ve witnessed organizations make is designing and growing multi-sided platforms with a single-sided approach.
-And to be fair, that’s where the majority of our collective experience stems from.
-Every design decision made on a platform needs to take into consideration the respective impact on all sides of the network.
+### The Baseline Structure of a Multi-Sided Platform

+Platforms vary drastically depending on the objective and what's being exchanged, however, all  platforms consist of the following four parts:c

+#### Value Unit

+The information, goods, services, or software exchanged on a platform.
+The value unit of OpenTable is a reservation at a restaurant, a booking for Airbnb, a ride for Lyft, etc. Compared to the traditional pipeline business, platforms do not carry the responsibility of directly producing the value unit.

+#### Participants

+Users participating in the exchange of information, goods, or services enabled by the platform.
+Users are mainly categorized as **producers**, users that create the value unit; **consumers**, users in need of the value unit; and **partners**, who join the platform to provide additional value to producers and consumers (usually for a premium).

+_Note: What producers and consumers are called vary across platforms.
+Common labels for producers: sellers, suppliers, drivers, makers, developers; common labels for consumers: buyers, customers, riders, shoppers, players, users._

+#### Core Transaction

+The successful exchange of the value unit between producers and consumers — interchangeably referred to as __core interaction__.
+From a business perspective, the sole purpose of a platform is to enable and monetize the core transaction.

+#### Matchmaking Tools

+Tools provided by the platform which facilitate and optimize the match between producers and consumers.
+These could be as simple as a search filter that lets you narrow down the results of what you're looking for or as intricate as a recommendation engine with a sophisticated algorithm that knows what you're looking for.

+For the most part, matchmaking tools are focused on searching for the value unit.

 ### Types of Multi-Sided Platforms

-While the function (enabling the exchange of value units between participants) and omnipresence of the network effect remain consistent, the value unit, objectives, and users vary considerably across different platform types.
-This variation largely influences how we design the critical matchmaking tools.
+While the structure and the omnipresent network effect of a platform remain consistent, the value unit, objectives, and users vary considerably across different platform types.
+This variation largely influences how we design the critical matchmaking experience.

-_Note: there's more than one way to peel an orange — I will be focusing on the categorization of platforms based on the value unit being exchanged.
-Even with this approach, each platform type could be broken down into subcategories._
+Keep in mind, there's more than one way to peel an orange — I will be focusing on the categorization of platforms based on the value unit being exchanged.
+Even with this approach, each platform type could be broken down into distinct subcategories.

 #### Product Exchange Platforms